dtcenter/METplus/docs/Release_Guide/index.rst

            * /glade/work/dtcrt/METplus/data/components/METplus/METplus-6.0_sample_data

-         * To set up the environment run: Create a file like
+         * To set up the environment run: Users should create a file like
            /glade/work/dtcrt/METplus/derecho/components/METplus/installations/derecho.dtcrt.conf
            the user will set the INPUT_BASE and OUTPUT_BASE.